sgmurphy/wordpress-plugins/astra-sites/readme.txt

 6. Use the power of AI with a single click to write copy, proofread, translate content into different languages.
 Adjust content length and tone seamlessly for maximum appeal.

 == Changelog ==

+v4.3.9 - 25-July-2024
+- Improvement: Improved the UI/UX.
+- Improvement: AI Builder - Better error message handling.
+- Improvement: AI Builder - Added new icon for the ecommerce feature.
+- Improvement: Improved the way Starter Templates translate strings in the script.
+- Fix: AI Builder - Fixed an issue where the template preview designs were showing ternary operation results as HTML.
+- Fix: AI Builder - Required plugins data was incorrect on the Elementor templates screen.
+- Fix: AI Builder - Social icons title was not translation-ready.
+- Fix: AI Builder - Fixed an issue where the import process was failing after changing the site language.
+- Fix: Resolved a fatal error encountered with the Ghost Kit plugin.

 v4.3.8 - 16-July-2024
 - New: AI Builder - Added script translation with a filter to update the text domain for script translation.